Barr able to put his stamp on executive power as Trump’s AG

 They ask Attorney General William Barr about elder fraud and other subjects.
 Each thanks Barr for his devotion and service, praising him as a patriot who’s working tirelessly to protect America and restore order.

 But there are those who disagree.
 Outside, Black Lives Matter protesters approach the doors, screaming, chanting and banging on the windows.
 The business leaders strain to be heard over the din.

 “We’ve been here an hour and now we all understand what you go through every day,” a middle-age banker tells Barr, “so thank you.”

-Barr can expect this kind of praise when he appears Tuesday for the first time before the House Judiciary Committee -- but only from its Republicans.
-To them, he is a conservative stalwart, an unflappable foe of the left and its excesses, and -- most importantly -- a staunch defender of President Donald Trump.
+Barr can expect this kind of praise when he appears Tuesday for the first time before the House Judiciary Committee — but only from its Republicans.
+To them, he’s a conservative stalwart, an unflappable foe of the left and its excesses and — most importantly — a staunch defender of President Donald Trump.

 The reception from the Democrats will be closer to the hostility of Little Rock’s demonstrators.

 In the course of roughly 18 months in office, the 70-year-old Barr has become inexorably linked to a norm-busting president with sagging popularity and uncertain reelection prospects.